WhiteflagProtocol/whiteflag-java/docs/md/errors.md

 # Whiteflag Java Library Error Handling

-## Exceptions

 In addition to the standard Java exception classes, the Whiteflag Java Library extends the Java exception class for specific Whiteflag protocol errors.

+## Whiteflag Exceptions

-The core package defines the `WfCoreException` class, that is thrown by its classes if any request is made that is not in accordance with the Whiteflag specification.
-For example, when a field value is not allowed or is not correctly formatted for a specfic field.
+The core package defines the `WfCoreException` class, that is thrown by its classes if any request is made that is not in accordance with the Whiteflag specification, e.g. when a field value is not allowed or is not correctly formatted for a specfic field.

 The main package `org.whiteflag.protocol` that provides the external interface, uses the `WfExcepetion` class that extends the `WfCoreException` class.
 The